evacchi/evacchi.github.io/_posts/2021-10-12-learn-you-an-actor-system-java-17-switch-expressions.md

 to implement the behavior of an actor using pattern matching and records, and finally, how to write the actor runtime using Java 17.

 **This blog post is part of a series**.
-Next time, I will post a larger use case (a tiny chat client-server).
+[Next time, I will post a larger use case (a tiny chat client-server)][part2].
 In the third part, I will described a typed extension to this actor runtime.

 Because this post is a bit long, I added here a table of contents.